stephenbelyea/thedustoff/README.md

 Stuff that still needs to be done:

-- Migrate MP3s from WordPress and DigitalOcean
+- Migrate MP3s from WordPress and DigitalOcean (In progress)
-- Repair audio player elements for each post
+- Repair audio player elements for each post (In progress)
-- Migrate episode images over from WordPress
+- ~~Migrate episode images over from WordPress~~ (Done!)
 - Render full episode details when selected
 - Add the show logo and additional details